brainicorn/skelp/README.md

 - Define min/max length/values for input
 - Ordered input gathering for using previously inputed values in variables/defaults
 - Ability to use data files for "promptless" template testing
+- Ability to exclude files/dirs based on template conditions

 ### For Golang Developers
 - Anything the CLI can do can be done programatically